cabify/gotoprom/README.md

 // ...

 metrics.Reqs(labels{Code: 404, Method: "POST"}).Inc()
 ```

-`gotoprom` is built for developers who like to navigate the code using their IDEs and like to use
-the "find usages" functionality, making refactoring and debugging easier at the code of writing
-slightly more verbose code.
+This way it's impossible to mess the call by exchanging the order of `"POST"` & `"404"` params.

 ## Performance